Aarhus University currently offers 3 flexible work-integrated master’s degree programmes in English:

 Go to How to apply to learn more about Admission Requirements and visit Deadlines and important dates to learn more about when to apply and when you have to upload documentation.

-You must meet the requirement of being in relevant employment to be enrolled in a work-integrated Master’s programme.
+For a flexible work-integrated programme, you must meet the requirement of being in relevant employment to be enrolled.

 “Relevant employment” means that you must work at least 25 hours per week in a public or private company, and that your work tasks are professionally related to both your qualifying education and the programme you are applying for.